truhy/m16c-flasher/README.md

 I decided to write my own M16C reader/flasher program for bootloader serial I/O mode.
 Tested working on M16C M30624FGPGP.

-It is a Windows console application program coded in C/C++ using MS Visual Studio 2012.
+It is a console application program coded in C/C++ originally for Windows with Visual Studio 2012, but recently ported to linux.
+You'll find IDE files .sln for Visual Studio 2012 (Windows) and .cbp for CodeBlocks (Linux and Windows).

 Set to default serial settings:
 9600, 8 bits data, no parity, 1 stop bit